-CSW is the largest gathering of the 193 UN Member States and other stakeholders that’s focused on the promotion of gender equality and the empowerment of women.
+The Commission on the Status of Women (CSW) is the largest gathering of the 193 UN Member States and other stakeholders focused on the promotion of gender equality and the empowerment of women.
+It’s where leaders, campaigners, policy-makers and researchers come together to take stock of the progress that has been made, and the work still required to achieve gender equality.
 This annual forum can have huge real-world applications to the lives of millions of women around the world.
 It’s a place where those with power come together to make decisions that affect real women’s lives.

 After the first week of meetings, discussions and debate among delegates, the week two of CSW is all about negotiating the “agreed conclusions”, which sets out Governments’ commitments to advance women’s rights post-CSW.
 It sounds simple enough, but the policy agenda that comes out of CSW requires feedback from many different people – and just about every word is hotly contested.

 The “agreed conclusions” is a huge document, but an important one to get right – it’s designed to inform policy on women’s human rights across the world.
 If a government signs up, they’re obligated to deliver on it, which is why so much time is spent in discussions, negotiations and debate to reach an outcome that can be agreed on.

 Women’s rights organisations and networks, both at home and abroad, have a key role to play in ensuring that the priorities of women on the ground are taken into account.
 But despite the importance of reflecting real women’s circumstances in the decisions that come out of CSW, women’s rights organisations and other Civil Society Organisations aren’t allowed to be involved in the formal negotiations of the “agreed conclusions”.
 This is reserved for governments.
 That’s why we need to show up and be as vocal as we can about the key issues that affect women’s lives and where women’s rights remain at risk.